How to Become a Certified Substance Abuse Counselor in Alabama

 Your application material will include:

 The AAACCB will review your application and the required materials.
-If everything looks good, they will issue you the State Certified Addiction Counselor (CAC) certificate.
+If everything looks good, they’ll issue you the State Certified Addiction Counselor (CAC) certificate.

 Since Qualified Substance Abuse Professional II (QSAP II) is a level of recognition rather than an official credential, there isn’t an individual application process for you to follow through the Alabama Department of Mental Health Division of Mental Health and Substance Abuse Services (ADMHSA).
 Instead, your employer will submit an Application for Substance Use Disorder Performing Provider Medicaid Eligibility on your behalf.